jlekhakgthub/KT-demo/README.md

 # KT-demo
-This is my first repository
+This is my second repository
+Author- Jitendra Lekhak